puppetlabs/puppet-docs/source/pe/3.7/quick_start_ntp.markdown

 ![Viewing a successful change][EI-class_change]

 The further you drill down, the more detail you'll receive.
 Eventually, you will end up at a run summary that shows you the details of the event.
-For example, you can see exactly which piece of puppet code was responsible for generating the event; in this case, it was line 15 of the `service.pp` manifest and line 21 of the `config.pp` manifest from the `puppetlabs-ntp` module.
+For example, you can see exactly which piece of Puppet code was responsible for generating the event; in this case, it was line 15 of the `service.pp` manifest and line 21 of the `config.pp` manifest from the `puppetlabs-ntp` module.

 ![Event detail][EI-detail]

 If there had been a problem applying this class, this information would tell you exactly which piece of code you need to fix.
 In this case, event inspector simply lets you confirm that PE is now managing NTP.

-In the upper right corner of the detail pane is a link to a run report which contains information about the puppet run that made the change, including logs and metrics about the run.
+In the upper right corner of the detail pane is a link to a run report which contains information about the Puppet run that made the change, including logs and metrics about the run.
 Visit the [reports page](./console_reports.html#reading-reports) for more information.

 For more information about using the PE console event inspector, check out the [event inspector docs](./console_event_inspector).